eXept Software AG Logo

 return the color to use for a darkened green (showing text in that color),

-possibly using anther color if the settings specifies color blindness
+possibly using another color (ble) if the user's settings specifies color blindness

 self greenCaringForColorBlindness